-Chad Sniffen has worked or volunteered in the movements against domestic and sexual violence as a prevention educator, domestic violence shelter advocate, rape crisis advocate, researcher, women’s self-defense instructor, and board member since 1999.
-He has worked for community domestic violence and rape crisis programs in California and Arizona, and campus prevention programs at the University of Arizona and the University of California, Davis.
+I have worked or volunteered in the movements against domestic and sexual violence as a prevention educator, domestic violence shelter advocate, rape crisis advocate, researcher, women’s self-defense instructor, and board member since 1999.
+I have worked for community domestic violence and rape crisis programs in California and Arizona, and campus prevention programs at the University of Arizona and the University of California, Davis.

-Prior to NNEDV, for over five years Chad worked for the Pennsylvania Coalition Against Rape’s (PCAR) two national programs: the National Sexual Violence Resource Center (NSVRC), and the RALIANCE partnership.
-For NSVRC, he was primarily responsible for managing online content and platforms, managing outreach activities to corporations and other non-profits, and participating in the production of Federally funded technical assistance products for rape crisis centers, survivor advocates, and rape prevention educators.
+Prior to NNEDV, for over five years I worked for Respect Together’s (formerly the Pennsylvania Coalition Against Rape) two national programs: the National Sexual Violence Resource Center (NSVRC), and the RALIANCE partnership.
+For NSVRC, I was primarily responsible for managing online content and platforms, managing outreach activities to corporations and other non-profits, and participating in the production of Federally funded technical assistance products for rape crisis centers, survivor advocates, and rape prevention educators.

-Prior to PCAR, for over eight years Chad worked for ValorUS (formerly the California Coalition Against Sexual Assault) as a state-based technical assistance provider to California rape crisis centers, and on their PreventConnect national program.
-In both capacities, Chad focused on developing training and knowledge products for rape prevention educators in California and across the United States.
-He also managed the MyStrength Campaign, which was a social marketing and statewide educational program focused on the emotional health and growth of high school boys.
+Prior to PCAR, for over eight years I worked for ValorUS (formerly the California Coalition Against Sexual Assault) as a state-based technical assistance provider to California rape crisis centers, and on their PreventConnect national program.
+In both capacities, I focused on developing training and knowledge products for rape prevention educators in California and across the United States.
+I also managed the MyStrength Campaign, which was a social marketing and statewide educational program focused on the emotional health and growth of high school boys.

-Chad earned a Master of Public Health degree from the University of Arizona in 2007.
-During that time, as both a staff person and graduate student, he worked for Dr. Mary Koss’ RESTORE research-demonstration program applying restorative justice principles to survivors of sex offenses and the persons responsible for perpetrating those offenses.
-During that experience Chad developed a passion for both restorative justice principles and Dr. Koss’ model of trauma-informed, behaviorally specific survey work with survivors of violence.
+I a Master of Public Health degree from the University of Arizona in 2007.
+During that time, as both a staff person and graduate student, I worked for Dr. Mary Koss’ RESTORE research-demonstration program applying restorative justice principles to survivors of sex offenses and the persons responsible for perpetrating those offenses.
+During that experience I developed a passion for both restorative justice principles and Dr. Koss’ model of trauma-informed, behaviorally specific survey work with survivors of violence.